 On 17 June 2020, Workpac filed for special leave to appeal the recent Rossato decision to the High Court, so this matter is not settled and there will likely be other effects on employment arrangements, beyond any decision of the High Court.

 The industrial framework can be challenging for anyone not used to working with it.
-There is no substitute for advice and documents drafted by a lawyer experienced in employment and industrial law.
+There is no substitute for advice and documents drafted by a lawyer experienced in employment and industrial law, we used a Grand Junction Lawyer for our case and had no issues.
 The time spent getting it right at the start could avoid costly mistakes down the track.